solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.common.v1.route.md

 <a name="common.mesh.gloo.solo.io.RedirectAction"></a>

 ### RedirectAction
+Note: This message needs to be at this level (rather than nested) due to cue restrictions.
 Notice: RedirectAction is copied directly from https://github.com/envoyproxy/envoy/blob/master/api/envoy/api/v2/route/route.proto

 | Field | Type | Label | Description |